xiaoxianyu-office/mm/Skills/conditions/HasEnchantment.md

 ## Description
-Tests if the target entity's equipped item has an enchantment.
+Checks if the target entity's equipped item has an enchantment.
 A list of valid enchantments can be found in the [Spigot Javadoc](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html).

 ## Attributes